anshmendiratta/folderdiffer/README.md

 Similar to $\mathbb{Z}_2$ from math, meaning "all integers mod two" = ${0, 1}$, ZmodTwo is meant to be interpreted as the collection of all objects that occur only once between two vectors (stored in ZmodTwo).
 So, if we have `a = ZmodTwo { items: vec![1, 2] }` and `b = ZmodTwo { items: vec![2, 3] }`, then `c = a + b` (addition is defined in `lib.rs`) is also equal to `ZmodTwo { items: vec![1, 3] }` since `1` only occurs once in `a` and `3` only once in `b`, but `2` occurs twice, once in `a` and once in `b`.
 In this sense, `2` has been "modulo 2'd" $\equiv$ 0.

+# Limitations

+- Given two different files of the same file type and extension that exist separately in the two folders passed in, the script will omit both of them.